Dharmbel/Dharmbel/README.md

 - 👋 Hi, I’m @Dharmbel
-- 👀 I’m interested in blockchain, cloud and edge computing, cybersecurity
+- 👀 I’m interested in LLMs AI Engineering and Data Science.
-- 🌱 I’m currently learning how to use deep learning to detect ddos attack on edge servers
 - 💞️ I’m looking to collaborate with any available persons
 - 📫 How to reach me dharhmbhel@gmail.com